natebarksdale/natebarksdale.github.io/src/content/blog/2003-03-01-a-star-in-the-east-the-enduring-myth-of-prester-john.md

 ---
 author: Nate Barksdale
 pubDatetime: 2003-03-01
-modDatetime: 2003-03-01
+modDatetime: 2025-03-10T19:04:04Z
-title: A star in the East: The enduring myth of Prester John
+title: A star in the East- The enduring myth of Prester John
 slug: a-star-in-the-east-the-enduring-myth-of-prester-john
 featured: false
 draft: false
 description: The legend of Prester John serves as a lens through which we examine medieval European dreams of Christian power in distant lands.
 emoji: 🗺️
 tags:
   - 🌍 Exploration
   - 📍 Travel
   - 🖼️ Artifacts
 haiku: |
   Legends of a king,
   Lost in time and mystery,
   Faith and dreams converge.
-coordinates: [15.5000,24.0000]
+coordinates: [15.5000, 24.0000]
 ---

 ![](https://www.natebarksdale.com/wp-content/uploads/2003/03/waldseemuller1_530.jpg)